WindChimeRan/Learn-Tensorflow-Notes/README.md

 # Tensorflow Notes!

-After comprehend new features, I'll add it to Deep-Satellite!
+After learning new features, I'll add it to Deep-Satellite!